-POST-GRADUATE CERTIFICATE PROGRAM
+POST-MASTER'S CERTIFICATE PROGRAM

-The post-graduate certificate program is an individualized course of study designed to meet the learning needs of the student.
+The post-master's certificate program is an individualized course of study designed to meet the learning needs of the student.
 Upon successful completion of the required course and clinical practicum, the student will receive the appropriate certificate of completion from the Department of Nursing.